Brusilov expedition: Expedition

-However, during 1913 the sea remained completely frozen.
+However, during 1913, the sea remained completely frozen.
 By early 1914 the Svyataya Anna had drifted far north in lazy zigzags with the Arctic ice.
 In the summer that year she reached 83° of latitude, NW of Franz Josef Land, and had no chance to be freed in 1914 either.
-To make matters worse, captain and crew had succumbed to scurvy.
+To make things worse, captain and crew had succumbed to scurvy.

 Navigator and second-in-command Valerian Albanov, believing that their position was hopeless, requested permission from Captain Brusilov to be relieved from his duties as second-in-command in order to leave the ship and attempt to return to civilization on foot.
 Albanov hoped to reach Northbrook Island in Franz Josef Land, where he knew that Fridtjof Nansen had been rescued in 1896.
 He expected to find a hut and a depot left there by Nansen's rescuer, explorer Frederick George Jackson.
 He used Nansen's inaccurate map, full of dotted lines where the archipelago was still unexplored.

 Albanov and twelve companions left the ship, travelling with home-made sledges and kayaks.
 After a gruesome ninety-day ordeal owing to difficult ice conditions, only Albanov and Alexander Konrad survived to reach Northbrook Island, where they were rescued by the Svyatoy Foka of the Sedov expedition.

 Aftermath

 Albanov wrote a gripping account of his ordeal, In the Land of White Death, published in Russia in 1917.

 The Svyataya Anna was never seen again.
 She may have sunk, crushed by the polar ice.
-It was thought she may have been carried by the polar ice drift until she broke free on the other side of the Arctic (like the Fram).
-Two Russian scholars, D. Alekseev and P Novokshonov, have suggested that, if she did survive the ice, she may have been sunk by a German submarine during the campaign of Spring 1915.
+It was thought she may have been carried by the polar ice drift until she, like the Fram, broke free on the other side of the Arctic.
+Two Russian scholars, D. Alekseev and P. Novokshonov, have suggested that, if she did survive the ice, she may have been sunk by a German submarine during the campaign of Spring 1915.

-In 1914-15 Otto Sverdrup led a search-and-rescue expedition aboard the ship Eklips in the Kara Sea on behalf of the Russian Imperial Navy.
-He aimed to find two missing arctic expeditions, those of Captain Brusilov on the Svyataya Anna and Vladimir Rusanov on the Gerkules, but found no trace of either expedition.
+In 1914–1915 Otto Sverdrup led a search-and-rescue expedition aboard the ship Eklips in the Kara Sea on behalf of the Russian Imperial Navy.
+He aimed to find two missing arctic expeditions, those of Captain Brusilov on the Svyataya Anna and Vladimir Rusanov on the Gerkules, but found no trace of either.

 Valerian Albanov made repeated requests to Arctic explorer and Admiral Alexander Kolchak to launch a search expedition for the Svyataya Anna.
 In December 1919 Albanov traveled to Omsk to confer with Kolchak, but the political turmoil in Russia at the time made a relief mission impossible.